zenml-io/zenml/examples/label_studio_annotation/README.md

 ### ▶️ Run the Code

 There are several parts to running the pipeline.
-Start with:
+Start with (remembering to substitute `azure` or `gcp` if you're not running this on an AWS stack):

 ```shell
 python run.py aws --train